CliffordAnderson/XQuery4Humanists/README.md

 ##Exploring Shakespeare

-Finally, let's tackle a few more complicted XQuery expressions using the [Folger Digital Texts](http://www.folgerdigitaltexts.org/) of William Shakespeare.
+Finally, let's tackle a few more complicated XQuery expressions using the [Folger Digital Texts](http://www.folgerdigitaltexts.org/) of William Shakespeare.

 Our first expression will find all the stage directions associated with characters in a play–in this instance, *Julius Caesar*.
 ```xquery